ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Operations

+## DNS Implementers

+Implementers of DNS software MUST accept an empty value of SOA.MNAME as valid.

+## Zone Administrators

-Zone administrators who do not wish to receive Dynamic Update messages from clients for a particular zone may specify an empty SOA.MNAME.
+Zone administrators who do not wish to receive Dynamic Update messages from clients for a particular zone MAY specify an empty SOA.MNAME.
 The textual representation of an empty field in the canonical representation of zone data is a single ".", as illustrated in {{soa}}.